permaweb/ao-cookbook/src/guides/aos/token.md

 #### 2 - Loading the token.lua file

-If you've followd along with the guide, you'll have a `token.lua` file in the same directory as your aos process.
+If you've followed along with the guide, you'll have a `token.lua` file in the same directory as your aos process.
 From the aos prompt, load in the file.

 ```lua
 .load token.lua